perak/kitchen-site/files/getting_started.md

 	{
 		"name": "customer",
 		"collection": "customers",
+		"find_one": true,
 		"filter": { "_id": ":customerId" }
 	}
 ]
 ```
-Here we defined param `:customerId` and you need to provide it's value in your subscriptions, for example:
+Here we set `find_one` to true to only return one customer and defined param `:customerId` and you need to provide it's value in your subscriptions, for example:

 ```
 {